-- You belong to blood group A if you have antigen A present on your red blood cells and anti-B antibody on your blood plasma.
+- You belong to blood group A if you have antigen A present in your red blood cells and anti-B antibodies on your blood plasma.

-- You belong to blood group B if you have antigen B present on the surface of your red blood cells and anti-A antibody on your blood plasma.
+- You belong to blood group B if you have antigen B present on the surface of your red blood cells and anti-A antibodies in your blood plasma.

-- You belong to blood group AB if you have both antigens A and B on the surface of your red blood cells and no anti-A or anti-B antibodies on your blood plasma.
+- You belong to blood group AB if you have both antigens A and B on the surface of your red blood cells and no anti-A or anti-B antibodies in your blood plasma.

-- You belong to blood group O if you don't have either antigen on the surface of your red blood cells with both anti-A and anti-B antibodies on your blood plasma.
+- You belong to blood group O if you don't have either antigen on the surface of your red blood cells with both anti-A and anti-B antibodies in your blood plasma.